HET/HPF observations of Helium in warm, hot, and ultra-hot Jupiters: Observations and data analysis

 \subsection{Transmission spectrum analysis}

-We analyzed the HPF spectroscopic time series using the single line transmission spectroscopy technique, which compares the in-transit spectra with the out-of-transit spectra.
-We adapted the methodology presented in \cite{GJ1214b_Orell-Miquel2022, Orell2023b_He_TOI1430, MOPYS_Orell-Miquel2024} to the particularities of the HET following \cite{HAT-P-32b_Zhang2023} and \cite{HAT-P-67b_Gully2024}.
+We analyzed the HPF spectroscopic time series using the single line transmission spectroscopy technique, which is a standard procedure that compares the in-transit spectra with the out-of-transit spectra (e.g., \citealp{Wyttenbach_2015, Nuria2017_telluric}).
+In particular, we adapted the methodology presented in \cite{GJ1214b_Orell-Miquel2022, Orell2023b_He_TOI1430, MOPYS_Orell-Miquel2024} to the particularities of the HET following \cite{HAT-P-32b_Zhang2023} and \cite{HAT-P-67b_Gully2024}.
 Table\,\ref{table - TRANSIT PARAMETERS} shows the planetary and stellar parameters needed to compute the transmission spectrum for our targets.

 Once corrected from the telluric contributions, we normalized each spectrum by its own continuum.
 We used \texttt{muler} to fit a first order Chebyshev's polynomial to featureless spectral regions.
 Then, we shifted the normalized spectra into the stellar rest frame.
 We computed a high S/N stellar spectrum from the out-of-transit data (MasterOut).
 To minimize the impact of stellar variability, we analyzed each in-transit observation individually.
 For each transit visit, we computed a different MasterOut spectrum using only the out-of-transit spectra that are closer to the in-transit track.
-We divided all spectra (in-, out-of-transit, and P4) by the MasterOut to remove the stellar contribution and to obtain the residual map in the stellar rest frame.
+We usually considered all the out-of-transit spectra from a particular visit to compute the MasterOut.
+This option provides the most optimal results: it takes into account the behavior of the He line in short time scales, and increases the number of spectra reducing the uncertainties.
+On the contrary to OUT spectra, P4 spectra are usually taken far in time from the visits and the stellar He line may have varied significantly for the required precision.
+Moreover, P4 spectra may not be taken at optimal epochs in terms of telluric contamination.
+Then, we divided all the spectra (in-transit, out-of-transit, and P4) by the MasterOut to remove the stellar contribution and to obtain the residual map in the stellar rest frame.
 At this step, we computed the stellar light curve of the \he\ triplet integrating the counts within a 1.5\,\angstrom\ band pass centered at the doublet position.
 The light curves are shown in the Figures\,\ref{Fig: He LC plot 1} and \ref{Fig: He LC plot 2}, and provide information of the stellar variability and the presence of large planetary tails \citep{HAT-P-32b_Zhang2023, HAT-P-67b_Gully2024}.